Climbing in the Tatras

 Sport Multi-Pitch Climbing

-If you’re looking for multi-pitch climbing with a more sport-oriented character, I can propose a trip to destinations such as Arco, Sardinia, Riglos, or Calpe.
+If you’re looking for multi-pitch climbing with a more sport-oriented character, I can take you to places such as Arco, Sardinia, Riglos, or Calpe.

 These areas offer well-bolted routes of different lengths and difficulty, making them ideal for climbers who want to push the grade in a spectacular setting.